Our Motley Fool Rule Your Retirement review will tell you everything you need to know about this stock-picking service.

-They have tailored their stock pick offerings for a wide range of investor styles and approaches, including active, passive, and balance investing.
+The Fool team tailors their stock pick offerings for a wide range of investing styles and approaches, including active, passive, and balance investing.

-Tom Gardner provides deep analysis for every company.
-He looks at everything, including culture, valuation, and more.
+Tom Gardner provides deep analysis for every company, and he looks at everything — including culture, valuation, and more.

-On the other hand, his brother netted gains of nearly 202%.
+On the other hand, his brother, Tom, netted gains of nearly 202%.

 The pros and cons of Rule Your Retirement essentially echo those of all the other premium services the Motley Fool offers.